CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/semi-finished-items.md

 ![Multi-level](./media/multi-level.webp)

-Semi-finished item Manufacturing Orders (linked to final product MOs) can be efficiently managed using the[Semi-finished Product Scheduling Board](../../../scheduling/scheduling-board.md) in ProcessForce.
+Semi-finished item Manufacturing Orders (linked to final product MOs) can be efficiently managed using the[Semi-finished Product Scheduling Board](../../../scheduling/scheduling-board.md) in CompuTec ProcessForce.

 ---